Another day breaks on Paradise Island,

 And then irritation, frustration and a tired exasperation

 And finally a fading away in a self-preserving haze.

 And I get on with my evening of dinner, Netflix and some reading;

 Another dawn breaks; and the timorous glow of another new day

-Reaches into my bedroom; flickering into the homes of 7 billion other people
+Reaches into my bedroom; also flickering into the homes of 7 billion other people.

-Once again, walking down the road of endless possibilities, new beginnings; of other things to come.
+Once again, walking down the road of endless possibilities, new beginnings; of better things to come.